j0lv3r4/thinkxl.github.io/about.md

 title: About Me
 ---

-My name is Juan Olvera (aka thinkxl) and I&rsquo;m a web designer &amp; front-end developer.
+My name is Juan Olvera, I&rsquo;m a web designer &amp; front-end developer.

-I'm passionate about web standards, open source software and the <abbr>UNIX</abbr> philosophy:
+I'm passionate about web standards, open source software, and the <abbr>UNIX</abbr> philosophy:

 > Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.